 Often production isn’t planning on buying any, but that approach opens up the conversation of expendables being a given expense.

 Rather than asking if there's money for my cart, I'll say that we need X number of carts for the job.
-I'm happy to bring mine for a kit fee, or if production prefers to find their own that's fine too.
+“I'm happy to bring mine for 50/day, or if production prefers to rent carts from somewhere else that's fine too.”
 If there’s pushback on why we need carts, I’ll explain the delays caused by hauling 30 loose cases by hand and the dangers of transporting partially-built gear without magliners for organization and stability.

 TMZ: the “thirty mile zone” circle from the corner of Beverly and La Cienega.
 On union shoots production has to either shoot within the circle, or pay for mileage/transportation for the crew.
 There’s no law for non union shoots but it’s reasonable to expect production to follow the same guidelines.